Performing and Connecting

 Even before Trample & Sew and News of Need went to press I intended to organize public readings.
 I envisioned sharing live moments with listeners through the characters, places, and ideas in my writing.
-I hoped that reading directly to people would share with them some of the thrill I get as a writer discovering each poem’s words and images, tensions and resolutions.
+I hoped that reading directly to people would share some of the thrill I get as a writer discovering each poem’s images, characters, tensions, and resolutions.

 But, like most people, I had never organized a reading tour.
 I had a packed schedule managing editing and proofreading, designing layouts, making a website, alongside working full time and much else besides.
 It was a humbling experience that made clear I had to approach the process as an eager and open beginner.
-I decided to memorize a few poems, just for fun.
+If learning was my goal I couldn’t fail.

-Over seven readings I learned that listeners value a helpful amount of personal biography and information on my creative process but most enjoy hearing the poems themselves.
-People consistently enjoyed being suspended inside the unique space of a live reading, and never more than during recited works.
-When reciting I am able to embody the writing fully and take listeners on a journey with me.
+Over seven readings I learned that listeners valued a helpful amount of background information on creative process but most enjoyed hearing the poems themselves.
+People consistently enjoyed being suspended inside the unique space of a live reading.
+I learned that I especially enjoy reciting.
+Without the book to rely on, I am most able to embody the writing and take listeners on a journey into the emotion of each poem.
 I explored many aspects of the performances such as speed, emphasis, and tone.
+I’m still just a beginner and excited to improve.

 Next